Gaming32/First-PyWeek/README.md

 # Marooned!

-In Marooned! you get thrown onto an island by you're fellow sea-farers, who have had enough of you.
+In Marooned! you get thrown onto an island by your fellow sea-farers, who have had enough of you.
 Meet the hostile coconut people and meet the spirit they worship in Marooned!

 ## Controls